HarshGG/dad-jokes-api/README.md

 Next, run the localhost in your browser using "http://localhost:3001/".
 Further instructions for routes are below.

 ### Routes
-You're API application needs to serve the following routes.
+This API application serves the following routes.

-All routes should return an `application/json` content type and appropriate HTTP status code.
+All routes return an `application/json` content type and appropriate HTTP status code.

 #### Home
 `/`
-Must return JSON `{'success': True, 'message': 'This is the home page'}` with a `application/json` content type and a 200 status header.
+Returns JSON `{'success': True, 'message': 'This is the home page'}` with a `application/json` content type and a 200 status header.

 #### Random Joke
 `/random`
-Should pull a random joke out of `dadjokes.json` and send it back to the browser.
+Pulls a random joke out of `dadjokes.json` and send it back to the browser.

 An example request may return the following JSON string.